false00/packetTrail/README.md

 # packetTrail

 This program creates a record of every network connection on a system and generates a log that contains the process name that initiated the connection. packetTrail supports forwarding these logs real time via syslog.

-This data has potential to assist SOC/IR teams in incident response and threat hunting.
+packetTrail assists SOC/IR teams in incident response missions and threat hunting.
 ```
 Log Sample:
 syslog format = log_priority + utc_timestamp + host_ip + host_hostname + program_name + process + sip + sport + rip + rport